MicrosoftDocs/win32/desktop-src/activity_coordinator/activity-coordinator-api-and-terminology.md

 ### Policy template

 A member of the enum **ACTIVITY_COORDINATOR_POLICY_TEMPLATE**.
-These can be used when creating a policy to pre-configure it with reasonable conditions to perform most work with minimal system impact.
+These can be used when creating a policy to pre-configure it with reasonable conditions designed to meet the common needs of most activities and minimize impact to the user.

 ### Downgrade